nikp123/xava/README.md

 Latency notes
 -------------

-If you see latency issues, ie. visualizer not reacting on time, try turning off demanding graphical effect and/or shrinking the window, or just lower the ``fft_size``.
+If you see latency issues, ie. visualizer not reacting on time, try turning off demanding graphical effects and/or shrinking the window, or just lower the ``fft_size`` and ``input_size`` (as increasing capture time creates a delay).

 If your audio device has a huge buffer, you might experience that xava is actually faster than the audio you hear.
 This reduces the experience of the visualization.
 To fix this, try decreasing the buffer settings in your audio playing software.

-For Windows users, I haven't tested the WASAPI code throughly, so there might be still bugs inside.
-Also Windows timers are poor so you'll get inconsitent framerates no matter what.
-Unless I somehow figure out how to implement "multimedia timers".
+If you are getting lag spikes on Windows, just know that the Windows scheduler for some reason likes to slow down processes on user activity.
+There isn't much there you can do.

 Usage
 -----